-Deekshita is struggling to take down a pickle jar which is at the top most section of a shelf.
+Deekshita is trying to take down a pickle jar which is at the top most section of a shelf.

-Grandfather: Be careful, it may fall down and break.
+Grandfather: Be careful! it may fall down and break.

-Deekshita: No, I am taking down a plastic jar.
+Deekshita: No, problem grandfather!
+This is a plastic jar.
 It won't break.